Health & Environment

 Council's Environmental Health Officers are responsible for many aspects of community health including monitoring of food establishments, personal appearance services (hairdressers, beauty therapy, body piercing, tattooists), environmentally relevant activities, caravan parks and camping grounds, shared facility accommodation; environmental nuisances; litter control; and control of public health risks such as mosquitoes and vermin.

-Phone Council on (07) 49929500 or visit Local Govt Toolbox for more information about Environmental Health Officers.
+Phone Council on (07) 4992 9500 or visit Environmental Health Australia (EHA) for more information about Environmental Health Officers.

 Environmental Nuisance or Pollution